ibm-cloud-docs/vpc/vsi_is_instance_resize.md

 Attached data volumes remain intact and are attached in the resized instance.

-When resizing an instance to a smaller profile (one with fewer vCPUs), it might be necessary to adjust the instance’s storage bandwidth allocation.
+When you resize an instance to a smaller profile (one with fewer vCPUs), it might be necessary to adjust the instance’s storage bandwidth allocation.
 To successfully resize, the instance’s storage bandwidth must be at least 500 Mb/s less than the preallocated bandwidth in the target profile.

-For example:
+For example,

    * Current profile: mx2-8x64 (total bandwidth: 16000 Mb/s, 12000 Mb/s network, 4000 Mb/s storage)
     (Assume that the instance is using default network and storage bandwidth allocation.)
    * Target profile: bx2-2x8 (total bandwidth: 4000 Mb/s, 3000 Mb/s network, 1000 Mb/s storage)

-    The resize operation will fail because the current amount of storage bandwidth (4000 Mb/s) is not at least 500 Mb/s less than the target profile’s total bandwidth (4000 Mb/s).
-To successfully resize, you must adjust the instance’s storage bandwidth amount to 3500 Mb/s or less prior to attempting the resize operation.
+   The resize operation fails because the current amount of storage bandwidth (4000 Mb/s) is not at least 500 Mb/s less than the target profile’s total bandwidth (4000 Mb/s).
+To successfully resize, you must adjust the instance’s storage bandwidth amount to 3500 Mb/s or less before you attempt the resize operation.

-## Resizing instances associated with instance templates and instance groups
+## Resizing instances that are associated with instance templates and instance groups
 {: #resizing-instance-templates-groups}

-When you resize an instance that's provisioned from an instance template or that's provisioned as part of an instance group, the following rules apply.
+When you resize an instance that was provisioned from an instance template or that was provisioned as part of an instance group, the following rules apply.

 * An instance that is provisioned from an instance template can be resized with a new instance profile.
 * Instance templates are not editable, except for the name.
 You cannot update an instance profile within an instance template.
 To choose a different profile for an instance template, you must create a new template.